How to Clean a Purse?

 Mud stains

 Mud stains should be wiped off immediately.
-If it’s on a leather purse like suede, let the mud dry first.
-Using a bristle brush, wipe off the mud from the surface of the leather purse.
+If it’s on suede, let the mud dry first.
+Using a bristle brush, wipe off the mud from the surface.

-Hydrogen peroxide works great on leather to remove blood stains.
-Though this is more effective on leather-like suede.
-Soaking a cloth in hydrogen peroxide, gently dab on the affected spot, and the stain would be off in no time.
+Hydrogen peroxide works great to remove blood stains.
+However, this is more effective on suede.
+Soaking a cloth in hydrogen peroxide, gently dab on the affected spot, and the stain will be off in no time.

 Gum or wax stains

-It’s quite easy to take off gum stains on your leather purse.
-All you have to do is, put your purse into the freezer.
+It’s quite easy to take off gum stains.
+All you have to do is, put it into the freezer.
 This would make the gum or wax harden.
-Once the gum or wax has dried off, take your leather purse from the freezer and wipe away the gum or wax from the surface of your leather purse.
+Once the gum or wax has dried off, take your purse from the freezer and wipe away the gum or wax from the surface.

 Scratch mark

 For scratch marks, a shoe polish would work, although it’s only temporary.
-Choose a polish that matches your leather purse’s color and apply only in small amounts to avoid ruining your leather purse.
+Choose a polish that matches your purse’s color and apply only in small amounts to avoid ruining your product.

-Always ensure to condition your leather purse to give it that shine it deserves.
-Not only does a leather conditioner help enhance the natural luster and unique features of your leather, but it would also prolong the life of your leather purse.
+Always ensure to condition your purse to give it the shine it deserves.
+Not only does a conditioner help enhance the natural luster and unique features, but it also prolongs the life.

-• Make sure the inside of your leather purse is not left out when you’re cleaning.
-Ensure to empty the leather purse, shaking it properly to remove dust.
-Use a vacuum cleaner to clean the inside of your purse.
+• Make sure the inside is not left out when you’re cleaning.
+Ensure to empty, shaking it properly to remove dust.
+Use a vacuum cleaner to clean the inside.

-• Always stuff your leather purse with tissue paper if you’re not using it, to maintain its original shape.
-It would also prevent the leather purse from cracking.
+• Always stuff it with tissue paper if you’re not using it, to maintain its original shape.
+It would also prevent from cracking.

-• Never leave an open pen inside your leather purse to avoid ink stains.
+• Never leave an open pen inside to avoid ink stains.

 • Always store your bag in a dust bag or a white pillowcase.
-This would prevent dust from staining the surface of your leather purse.
+This would prevent dust from staining the surface.

-• Apply a leather conditioner to your leather purse at least every 2 – 6 months to help it last longer.
+• Apply a conditioner at least every 2 – 6 months to help it last longer.

-With the right care, you can be sure your leather purse would stand the test of time.
-Ensure to clean your leather purse regularly, depending on how often you use it.
-Don’t let little stains to deter you from showcasing your luxurious blend of leathers.
+With the right care, you can be sure your purse will stand the test of time.
+Ensure to clean it regularly, depending on how often you use it.
+Don’t let little stains to deter you from showcasing your luxurious blend.

 Amy